 This is a no-cook dessert and a variation of the mango royale recipe in the archive.
 Unlike the older mango royale recipe, I have found a way to make the cream filling firm without freezing.
-My husband prefers this dessert frozen but it loses its light and airy texture and instead acquires the texture of ice cream with ice crystals which I really do not enjoy.
+My husband, Speedy, prefers this dessert frozen but it loses its light and airy texture, and instead acquires the texture of ice cream with ice crystals which I really do not enjoy.
 I prefer the cream filling to be custard-like, similar to the cream-cheese filling of tiramisu.
-The trick?
+The trick to this peaches and cream dessert?
 Well-chilled cream and sweetened condensed milk.

 Note that fresh ripe mangoes work best for this dessert but it isn’t exactly mango season and we had trouble finding sweet mangoes.
 The only substitute that seems to work is canned peaches (we’ve tried strawberries, bananas and mandarin oranges) although they lack the tartness and slight acidic touch of fresh fruit.

-Arrange the peach slices on top.
-Cover with cling film and keep chilled until needed.
+- Arrange the peach slices on top.
+Cover with cling film.

 - Keep the peaches and cream in the fridge for several hours before serving